neodisk17/vscode-ext-flutter-color-viewer/README.md

 <br/>

 Dear All,<br/>
-To celebrate the successful landing of Chandrayaan 3, we announced a few updates to our plugin last year.
-Today, we are excited to deliver on those promises.
+On celeberation of successfull landing of changrayaan 3, I decided to make few structural changes in the plugin last year, so that new features can be easily developed.
+Today, I am excited to deliver on those promises.
 The following updates have been implemented in the plugin:

 1. Implemented Telemetry & Crash Reporting 📊
 2. Added test cases ✅
 3. Refactored code where necessary 🔧

-I hope you like this plugin!
-If you have any new ideas to implement, please feel free to create an issue in the repo. 💡
+If you haven't used this plugin, feel free to go to you VS Code -> Extensions -> search for "Flutter Color" -> Install it and start using it.
+Do let me know your thoughts on it.

+Next features I am planning to implement

+1. Enable users to convert color codes between various formats such as RGBA, HEX, RGB, ARGB, etc. For example, users can input a HEX code, and the plugin will convert it to the RGBA format.
+2. \_************\_\_\_\_************

+Feel free to add your thoughts as well.
+You can follow this link to send me your ideas directly - [Your Idea](https://github.com/neodisk17/vscode-ext-flutter-color-viewer/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=)

 ## Features